MNT 2025 Conference proceedings

 CoCreatingGFI is joining the national MNT conference in Trondheim, 5-6 May.
 Here, you can read our three conference contributions:

-Co-creating course projects in introductory Meteorology and Oceanography – enhancing and building motivation through group supervision and collaboration with former students, Anna-Marie Strehl & Kjersti Birkeland Daae
+Co-creating course projects in introductory Meteorology and Oceanography – enhancing and building motivation through group supervision and collaboration with former students, Anna-Marie Strehl and Kjersti Birkeland Daae

 Click Here to continue reading

-Co-create your own adventure, Kjersti Daae og Mirjam S. Glessmer
+Co-create your own adventure, Kjersti Daae and Mirjam S. Glessmer

 Click Here to continue reading